Who: Weber State University Department of Performing Arts

 Cost: $1/lesson • $5/dancing

-The sixteen piece Junction City Big Band, directed by Steve Ericksen, presents their first WSU Dance Date of fall semester Saturday, October 8, in the Shepherd Union Building Ballroom.
+The sixteen piece Junction City Big Band, directed by Steve Ericksen, presents a WSU Saturday Dance Date, March 17, in the Shepherd Union Building Ballroom.
 Downbeat is at 8:00 p.m. but for those who need it, professional dance instruction by Margene Anderson will be offered at 7:00.
-Tickets are $1 for lessons and $5 for dancing per person.
+Tickets are $1 for lessons and $5 per person for the dance.
+An intermission floorshow will provide entertainment while dancers have a chance to catch their breath and enjoy some light refreshments.

 Lessons will begin promptly at 7:00.
 No one will be admitted to the lessons after that time so please make plans to come early and be included in this fun and fantastic experience.
 Dance downbeat at 8:00 p.m.
 Best dress is recommended, which includes shirt and tie for men.

-For more information about the band, contact Steve Ericksen at 829-4098 or firstname.lastname@example.org.
+For more information about the band, contact Steve Ericksen at 829-4098.